nstoik/infrastructure/services/netmaker/README.md

 As of version 0.21.1, there can only be one DNS server specified in the [ext_clients.yaml](/services/netmaker/vars/ext_clients.yaml) configuration.
 This is a limiation of the NMCTL and the Netmaker server.
 After adding the configuration to the WireGuard app on a phone or laptop, simply edit the DNS settings and add the second DNS server (eg. 10.10.1.11 and 10.10.5.11)

-For the home network, change the Endpoint address to the dynamic DNS address (eg. home.stechsolutions.ca).
-Also add the same configuration to the WireGuard app on a phone or laptop again and change the allowed IPs to remove the `0.0.0.0/0` entry This would enable only the home network traffic to go through the VPN.
+For the `personal-home` external client, change the Endpoint address to the dynamic DNS address (eg. home.stechsolutions.ca).

 ### Adding a new network
 To add a new network, add the network to the [vars/netmaker.yaml](vars/netmaker.yaml) file.
 Then run the [netmaker_config.yaml](netmaker_config.yaml) playbook with the required tags.
 This will create the network and the enrollment key for the network.